cristianrozas/nginx-ldap/README.md

 		docker run --name nginx --link ldap:ldap --link registry:docker-registry -v /ssl/cert/path:/etc/ssl/docker:ro -v `pwd`/config/proxy:/etc/nginx:ro -p 80:80 -p 443:443 -p 5000:5000 -d h3nrik/nginx-ldap

+Theoretically you could also use self-signed certificates.
+Therefore the Docker daemon need to be started with the *--insecure-registry* command line parameter.
+But this is not recommended.

 Further information about proxying the Docker registry can be found at the official [Docker registry github page](https://github.com/docker/docker-registry/blob/master/ADVANCED.md).

 ## Debugging